mrciolino/wiki-backup/classes/gondian-artificer.md

 ## Tool Proficiency

-Proficiencies: You gain proficiency with one set of artisan's tools of your choice.
+**Proficiencies**: You gain proficiency with one set of artisan's tools of your choice.
 If you already have this tool proficiency, you gain proficiency with one other type of artisan's tools of your choice.

-Crafting: You can now craft non-magical and magical items using your chosen artisan's tools.
+**Crafting**: You can now craft non-magical and magical items using your chosen artisan's tools.
 Follow the crafting rules at the bottom of this page.

 ## Gondian Warforged Spells (3rd Level)